-You can find answers to many questions about billing, reporting, and order cancellations in the Play Console Help Center, and our support team can help with the rest.View app statistics & financial reports
+You can find answers to many questions about billing, reporting, and order cancellations in the Play Console Help Center, and our support team can help with the rest.View app statistics and financial reports

 You can learn how to access these reports on the following pages:

 In some cases, orders can be canceled by a user or refunded by Google.
-Refunds are issued as a courtesy to your users or as required by law and are included as part of our Developer Distribution Agreement.
+Refunds are issued as a courtesy to your users or as required by law and are included in our Developer Distribution Agreement.
 After an order is canceled, it can’t be reinstated.

-Here are a few examples of when refunds can be issued:
+Here are some instances when refunds can be issued:

 - User returns a paid app: After purchasing a paid app, a user has up to 2 hours to return it for a full refund.
 They can only return an app once.
 If they purchase the same app again, they won’t be able to return it a second time.